 Now consider sizes and distances.
-For our purposes, we may treat neutrons and atomic nuclei as spheres whose diameters, D, vary according to $D_A = D_n A^{1/3}$, where A is the atomic number.
-Thus, aluminum, which is 27 times as massive as a neutron (A = ...7), has a nucleus whose diameter is only 3 times is great as that of a neutron.
-The "heavy" elements such as uranium and plutonium have nuclei about 0 times as large as the neutron.
-Finally consider distance between nuclei is about ten thousand times as large as the size of the nucleu: itself!
+For our purposes, we may treat neutrons and atomic nuclei as spheres whose diameters, D, vary according to $D_A = D{\pi}A^{1/3}$, where A is the atomic number.
+Thus, aluminum, which is 27 times as massive as a neutron (A = 27), has a nucleus whose diameter is only 3 times as great as that of a neutron.
+The "heavy" elements such as uranium and plutonium have nuclei about 6 times as large as the neutron.
+Finally, consider distances between atomic nuclei.
+These are typically 1.5×10^{10} m.
+Thus the distance between nuclei is about ten thousand times as large as the size of the nucleus itself!
 For example, if a neutron were the size of a pea, then the distance between the nuclei of adjacent atoms would be the length of a football field.